Advanced HVAC System Diagnostics and Troubleshooting: Complete Technical Guide for North Texas

 My Mental Checklist When Systems Won’t Cool

-When someone calls saying their system “isn’t cooling,” I don’t just start randomly testing things.
-I have a methodical approach that saves time and gets to the real problem faster.
+When someone calls and says their system “isn’t cooling,” I don’t just start poking around randomly.
+I’ve got an order that I follow because it saves time and catches the obvious stuff first.

 The “Not Cooling” Detective Process

-If the thermostat checks out, electrical issues are next.
-In Texas heat, I’ve seen voltage drop so low during peak hours that compressors simply can’t start properly.
-Testing voltage under load conditions reveals problems that look fine when the system isn’t running.
+If the thermostat is fine, electrical is next.
+In Texas heat, I’ve seen voltage drop so low during peak afternoons that compressors just can’t start.
+You test voltage under load, not just at rest, because a circuit that reads 240V with nothing running might sag to 220V when the compressor kicks in.

-Sometimes I get to step five: the system is working correctly, but it’s simply not big enough for the load.
-This happens more often in North Texas as people add square footage without upgrading HVAC systems, or when windows and insulation deteriorate over time.
+And sometimes I get to step five: the system is working exactly as designed but it’s just not big enough for the load.
+This happens a lot in North Texas as people add rooms, close in patios, or let insulation and windows deteriorate over time.
+The system hasn’t changed but the load has grown.

 Heating System Diagnostic Tree